-- 1) Any individual provider or any person who is responsible for management of a program, in addition to the requirements of sections 12.3 or section 12.4 above, must complete an additional 16 hours of training covering at least the following topics: - a.
-Receiving referrals; - b.
-Conducting intake and orientation, including preparing children; - c.
-Record keeping and confidentiality; - d.
-Establishing a visitation contract with clients; - e.
-Setting fees; - f.
+Any individual provider or any person who is responsible for management of a program, in addition to the requirements of sections 12.3 or section 12.4 above, must complete an additional 16 hours of training covering at least the following topics:

+- a.
+Receiving referrals;

+- b.
+Conducting intake and orientation, including preparing children;

+- c.
+Record keeping and confidentiality;

+- d.
+Establishing a visitation contract with clients;

+- e.
+Setting fees;

+- f.
 Setting conditions (rules) for receiving services; - g.
-Setting up the physical space or location for safe visits/exchanges;
+Setting up the physical space or location for safe visits/exchanges; - h.

-- h.
 Collaborating with the court, child protective agencies, and other referring sources; - i.
 Referring clients to other services; - j.
 Training and supervising staff, including volunteers and interns; - k.
-Reporting to the court or other referring sources;
+Reporting to the court or other referring sources; - l.
+Testifying in court; - m.

-Training for Provider Management continued

-- 1. Testifying in court; - m.
 Suspending and/or terminating services; and - n.
-Managing and reviewing cases. - 2) Any person in management who has no direct contact with clients and does not supervised direct service staff is not required to fulfill the requirements of sections 12.3 or 12.4. - 3) Any person who provides clerical functions and who has no direct contact with clients is not required to fulfill the requirements of sections 12.3, 12.4, or 12.5. - 12.6 Training for Supportive Supervision In addition to the above, a visit supervisor providing supportive supervision must complete additional training on the following topics: - 1) Intervention to promote change; - 2) Parenting skills; and - 3) Behaviors that facilitate positive attachment, separation and reconnection. - 12.7 Training for Therapeutic Supervision - 1) Any person providing therapeutic supervised visitation services must be a licensed mental health professional and complete the training specified in section 12.3 above.
+Managing and reviewing cases.

+Any person in management who has no direct contact with clients and does not supervised direct service staff is not required to fulfill the requirements of sections 12.3 or 12.4.
-2) Any person providing therapeutic supervised visitation as a provider independently must also have completed the training specified in section 12.3 for visit supervisors and section 12.5 for providers.

-12.8 Current Members
+Any person who provides clerical functions and who has no direct contact with clients is not required to fulfill the requirements of sections 12.3, 12.4, or 12.5.

+12.6 Training for Supportive Supervision

+In addition to the above, a visit supervisor providing supportive visitation must complete additional training on the following topics:

+- 1. Child Development

+- 2. Trauma Informed Interventions to promote (change;) positive visits.

+- 3. Parenting skills

+- 4. Communication Skills

+- 5. Behaviors that facilitate positive attachment, separation, and reconnection

+12.7 Training for Educational or Parent Coaching

+In addition to the above, a visit supervisor providing parent coaching/parent education must complete additional training on the following topics:

+1. Recognized parent education curriculum

+- 2. Lesson plan development - 3.
+Assessment process

+12.8 Training for Therapeutic Supervision